The mortgage industry – Thriving in a volatile market | HCLTech

 • Challenge: Maintaining customer satisfaction amidst higher rates and reduced affordability.

 • Strategy: Banks are prioritizing customer experience through personalization.
-Studies show personalized customer journeys can significantly boost revenue and loan recovery rates.
+Studies show that personalized customer journeys can significantly boost revenue and loan recovery rates.

 • HCLTech: offers an innovative lending solution that combines advanced bots, data analytics and digital channels for a seamless, personalized customer journey with digital documentation and swift communication.